SourceBox-Tv/GymCoin/README.md

 We are also making company called [Blockchain.io](blockchain.io) owned by programmerShourya.

-<h4>Thanks Nathan ang and CoderHubs without you gymcoin would not be possible than you for you support till this date. </h4>
+<h4>Thanks Nathan ang and CoderHubs without you gymcoin would not be possible thank you for you support till this date. </h4>